-- Deputy Head is able to fulfil the duties of the Exams Officer with the assistance of members of the Senior Leadership Team - The Deputy Head will enlist the support of an external organization to provide specialist support and guidance (eg The Exams Officers and Data Solutions Ltd) - The previous Exams Officer is still known to the School - Seasonal task list to be made available in Exam Policy Folder - Spare full set of Exams Office Keys are held in the Site Manager's Office in a Key Safe, to be accessed by Deputy Head and Head of Centre - Awarding Organisations contact list available at end of policy - Where possible Exams Officer will work from home and access Kingshill via the remote server - If absent on Exam Day, then copy of Exam Plan and Seating Plan is available on SIMS and from the Invigilators Binders
+- Assistant Head is able to fulfil the duties of the Exams Officer with the assistance of members of the Senior Leadership Team - Data Manager has been trained to undertake key roles of the Exams Officer if required - The Assistant Head will enlist the support of an external organization to provide specialist support and guidance (eg The Exams Officers and Data Solutions Ltd) - The previous Exams Officer is still known to the School - Seasonal task list to be made available in Exam Policy Folder - Spare full set of Exams Office Keys are held in the Site Manager's Office in a Key Safe, to be accessed by Assistant Head - Awarding Organisations contact list available at end of policy - Where possible Exams Officer will work from home and access Kingshill via the remote server - If absent on Exam Day, then copy of Exam Plan and Seating Plan is available on SIMS and from the Invigilators Binders

-16. Escalation process in absence of Head of Centre/Deputy Head of Centre/SLT with exam admin oversight
+16. Escalation process in absence of Head of Centre/Assistant Head of Centre/SLT with exam admin oversight

-• In the absence of the Deputy Head (Mr S. Pritchard), the responsibility for overseeing the exams will be delegated to Mr J Morland as Head of KS4 and Mr D Stillman, Deputy Head with full support from the Head of Centre.
+• In the absence of the Assistant Head (Mr D. Stillman), the responsibility for overseeing the exams will be delegated to Mr T. Lee, Deputy Head with full support from the Head of Centre.